bastich/CTF/README.md

 ###### `Low Hanging Fruit`

 * One of the most commonly used is [base64](https://en.wikipedia.org/wiki/Base64) encoding, easily identifiable by the use of = signs as padding, these padding characters might be added to make the last encoded block contain four Base64 characters.
+There will normally be some sort of hint towards the encoding or cipher used, example *bastich is 64 years old but still calls his mother*

   * > bDAwayBtNCAxbSAxMzM3IEFGIQ== \<<decoded\>> l00k m4 1m 1337 AF!
   * > using linux terminal to decode echo "bDAwayBtNCAxbSAxMzM3IEFGIQ==" | base64 -d